top of page

 Delivering Biodiversity Net Gain (BNG) on most development sites now is mandatory, and brownfield sites present unique opportunities for achieving BNG goals, however a number of challenges still exist affecting delivery.

-This panel will discuss the success of BNG implementation currently, the implications of proposed changes to BNG as part of wider planning reforms and explore how BNG can be effectively embedded into regeneration and development projects.
+This session will explore the success of BNG implementation currently, the implications of proposed changes to BNG as part of wider planning reforms and explore how BNG can be effectively embedded into regeneration and development projects.

 Vikki Patton, Head of Nature Positive Services, Ramboll